misterek/pgtracker/README.md

 As I write this, the only thing that exists is the readme, so it's 100% safe.

 That being said, my intent is that the only thing this will do to the database is essentially "select * from pg_stat_statements;", and similar.
 Analysis will be done later on.
 I can't imagine what would be added to make it not safe, but production usage is at your own discretion.

+## A few other notes

+I have not had a chance to do a lot with any of the AI coding tools, so I'll be employing those to test them out.